franchsli/whatsapp_clone_django/README.md

   (i don't think so).....
 - Add something to delete statuses automatically every 24 hours (cronjobs maybe).
 - Rework statuses UI.
-- Add status complex status creation (like Whatsapp).
-  - Users could select the color of the background for statuses.
 - Make the silence contact logic (booleand field [think it bro])
 - Review all the code, optimize it and delete spaguetti code.
 - Check for duplicated CSS.